 See Adobe Dynamic Media Classic desktop app to review system requirements, download and install the new app, and then sign in to it.

-Adobe Dynamic Media Classic users now have access to a new sign-in experience that no longer relies on Adobe Flash technology in the browser.
+Adobe Dynamic Media Classic users now have access to a new sign-in that no longer relies on Adobe Flash technology in the browser.

 Adobe Flash Player was a web browser plug-in that allowed web browsers to use content developed on the Adobe Flash Platform.
 The web user interface of Adobe Dynamic Media Classic (currently labeled Scene7 Publishing System or SPS in the product) required the Adobe Flash Player.
 When Adobe Flash is deprecated December 31, 2020, Adobe Dynamic Media Classic customers will no longer be able to log into the web user interface.
 Because of this change, Adobe has provided customers with a desktop app that replaces the browser experience.